mrdoob/three.js/README.md

 	<script type="text/javascript" src="js/three.js"></script>

-This code creates a camera, then creates a scene object, adds a bunch of random particles to the scene, creates a &lt;canvas&gt; renderer and adds its viewport in the document.body element.
+This code creates a camera, then creates a scene object, adds a bunch of random particles in it, creates a &lt;canvas&gt; renderer and adds its viewport in the document.body element.

 	<script type="text/javascript">